kumariAstha/Hack-Princeton/README.md

 ## What's next for Heart Attack Predictor
 We are planning to make it more interactive by integrating with various medical APIs to make the website more useful and to make it a complete website and not only a detector one.
 We also plan to create a mobile application too.

+# Heart Attack Predictor

 **Use our webapp at - https://heart-attack-predictor-101.herokuapp.com/**
-# Heart Attack Predictor

-Use our web at - https://heart-attack-predictor-101.herokuapp.com/